-Speaking
+Speaking and Workshops

-I give dozens of talks and panel discussions per year, ranging from a small elementary school classroom to hundreds or thousands of people at a big public event.
+I give dozens of talks, panel discussions, and workshops per year, ranging from a small elementary school classroom to hundreds or thousands of people at a big public event.
 You can get a sense of some of my speaking styles on my Youtube channel.
-My most requested topics are:

 In our increasingly technical and complex world, we need the best thinkers, makers and problem-solvers.
 We also want people who can deal with the challenges facing our organizations, a structure that can focus us on the most critical questions and enable faster adoption of innovations.
 All are possible.
 Employees can be taught these skills that help them innovate, lead and create change, and processes can be created that set you up for the future.
 In this talk or workshop, Lindy Elkins-Tanton draws from 30 years of experience leading diverse, interdisciplinary research and technical teams and her process that started 40 pilot projects over the past six years and yielded an 8x return on her investment to date, to show you how to build exceptional teams and how you get them to look up and out.